redux-saga/redux-saga/docs/advanced/RootSaga.md

 ])
 ```

-On the other hand, fork effects in a race effect is most likely a bug.
-In the following code, since fork effects are non-blocking, they will always win the race immediately.
+On the other hand, `fork` effects in a `race` effect is most likely a bug.
+In the above code, since `fork` effects are non-blocking, they will always win the race immediately.

-The rule of thumb is that **yield fork effects directly from your generator**, do not nest it in all/race effects.

 ## Keeping the root alive